eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 > that was impossible/hard to do before!
 Look how well it does!
 So good!
 So
 > fast!
 >
-> It's dangerous to go alone!
-Take this!
+> Take this!
 It's our algorithm/code/paper!
-We used
+We used it to do the thing!
+And now
-> it!
-To do the thing!
-And now you can do the thing too!
+> you can do the thing too!

-Joking and jeering aside, I do think its true that a lot of research and resources are focused on what things _can_ do, or what things are _good_ at doing.
-Invariably, when I actually implement the hyped-up "thing", I'd always be frustrated when I didn't get as good results as the original paper.
+Joking and jeering aside, I do think it’s true that a lot of research and resources focus on what things _can_ do, or what things are _good_ at doing.
+Whenever I actually implement the hyped-up "thing", I’m invariably frustrated when it doesn’t perform so well as originally described.

 Maybe I'm not smart enough to see this, but after I learn about a new technique or tool or model, it's not immediately obvious to me when _not_ to use it.
 I